rickselby/NBT/README.md

 I've split the <tt>loadFile()</tt> function into separate functions for opening files by filename, passing in a file pointer, or passing in a string.
 This tidies up the code, but breaks backwards compatibility, so this is a new major version.

+I've changed the NBT data format from an array to a tree, to make traversing and editing easier.

+I've made the load..() and read..() functions return the tree, rather than setting $nbt->root.

 ## Installing
 ### Composer